 Maybe sometimes it’s not all about belief but about self-preservation and sensibility.

-Lying amid the foothills of the Western Ghats, this sleepy village lays just 45 km away from the Silent Valley, a tropical evergreen rainforest.
+Lying amidst the foothills of the Western Ghats, this haunted place in Kerala is a sleepy village that lays just 45 km away from the Silent Valley, a tropical evergreen rainforest.
 Unviolated and alienated from the rest of the district, this village is a quiet place that carries its own rustic charm laced with mystic elements and spooky surprises.

 The place is infamous for several paranormal sightings and unexplainable occurrences that thrive in its haunt.
 Popular notion suggests that the lonely path from the village leading up to the rainforest is haunted by fire spirits.
 While both the authorities and the locals remain polemic regarding the controversial viewpoint, the idea is enough to perk up the attention of adventure seekers and ghost hunters who crowd the place annually, hoping to rectify the claim.
 Though several of these people remain ignorant, a few have claimed to have experienced bizarre, mind numbing episodes of horror.